camilleatwork/cybersecurity/README.md

 9. 1234567890
 10. senha

-If you password is above, change it today.
+If your password is above, change it today.

 Most phones have a minimum requirement of 4 digit passcode.
 How much time will it take to crack 4 digit passcode?
 You can use brute force attack.
 10 x 10 x 10 x 10 = 10,000